 Simone Giuliani is a music producer, film & TV composer, music director, arranger and keyboard player born in Florence, Italy.
 He lives between Los Angeles and New York.

-His film scoring credits include “Reject”, directed by Ruth Thomas and produced by Kurt Engfehr (Bowling for Columbine, Farenheit 911 by Michael Moore), “Facing Forward” and “Unseen” by Laura Paglin, both currently airing on PBS and “A Raisin in the Sun” featuring P. Diddy and John Stamos, nominated for a Golden Globe Award.
+His film scoring credits include “Weed The People“, directed by Abby Epstein and produced by Ricki Lake (The Business of Being Born) nominated for a Grand Jury Award at SXSW, “Reject”, directed by Ruth Thomas and produced by Kurt Engfehr (Bowling for Columbine, Farenheit 911 by Michael Moore), “Unseen” by Laura Paglin, currently airing on PBS and “A Raisin in the Sun” featuring P. Diddy and John Stamos, nominated for a Golden Globe Award.

-He was the Music Director and orchestra conductor for the memorable concert “Music for Mercy” inaugurating Pope Francis’ Year of the Jubilee – featuring Andrea Bocelli, David Foster, Carly Paoli, Giovanni Caccamo, Elaine Paige, The Tenors and many other international artists.
+As a Music Director and producer he has been managing and supervising several music projects, most recently the London Symphony Orchestra at Abbey Road Studios.
+Simone was also the Music Director and orchestra conductor for the memorable concert “Music for Mercy” inaugurating Pope Francis’ Year of the Jubilee – featuring Andrea Bocelli, David Foster, Carly Paoli, Giovanni Caccamo, Elaine Paige, The Tenors and many other international artists.
 The concert was held inside the Imperial Forums in Rome, the first- ever music event in that location.

 Since 2008 he has been joining forces with Grammy Award-winner producer Jason Olaine for Monterey Jazz Festival Records/Concord Music Group, working on the release of rare live recordings of Miles Davis Quintet, Dizzy Gillespie, Louis Armstrong, Thelonious Monk and other jazz legends.